Privacy Seminar 2018

 Presence at all lectures is mandatory!
 (Not present without a valid reason = fail!).
 Valid reasons are: illness, accident, other study obligation (like exams, study trip), important family events.
 Invalid reasons are: holidays, trips etc, even if booked before the course started, and many many others.

-The final grade = (2*grade for paper + grade for presentation) / 3.
-If the grade for the paper or the presentation is below 5.5, the lowest grade is the final grade!
+The final grade = (4 * grade for paper + 2 * grade for presentation + grade for opposition) / 7.
+If the grade for the paper, presentation or opposition is below 5.5, the lowest grade is the final grade!

 PrerequisitesYou should have successfully completed the Cryptography course.